 Store the cake in an airtight cake storage tin, or covered on a plate.
 If you have a mixing bowl large enough, they make a great cover for cakes when upturned.

-If unfrosted the cake can be stored at room temperature.
-Once the cream cheese frosting has been added though it needs to be kept in the fridge.
+If unfrosted the cake can be stored at room temperature as per the make-ahead instructions above.
+Once the cream cheese frosting has been added it needs to be kept in the fridge.
 It will keep well for about 5 days.
-The flavor actually develops and gets better with time.
+The flavor develops and gets better with time.

 Recipe FAQs